Construction Disputes: What Causes Them & How to Promote Early Resolution

 Any significant lack of coordination between the parties at any stage of the project, even within each individual participating party’s own organization, will result in disparities that foster change and create disputes.

 In the rush to submit a successful bid, contractors can fail to pay the required attention to the contract start and completion dates specified in the RFP.
-If the contractor fails to analyze the realistic achievement of the contract period for the particular type, size, and format of project to be built, no matter how well specified and detailed the design, the project is likely to fail because of unrealistic time constraints being imposed against the risk of liquidated damages for a late finish.
+If the contractor fails to analyze the realistic achievement of the contract period for the particular type, size, and format of the project to be built, no matter how well specified and detailed the design, the project is likely to fail because of unrealistic time constraints being imposed against the risk of liquidated damages for a late finish.
 This is further exemplified if the contractor’s detailed schedule lacks sufficient and careful coordination of items such as key procurement milestones against construction needs.
 The risks associated with key procurement items should be built into the main construction schedule as core activities, and this is particularly vital if equipment or plant is being provided by the owner.
 While this may appear to be obvious, the author has witnessed many instances of such occurrences creating major project delays that could and should have been avoided with the application of a simple “common sense” approach and general due diligence by both parties.

 A factor that is often missed by contractors is the risk involved with the procurement and delivery of a key construction item or piece of equipment compared to the overall risk of a resulting delay to overall project completion.
 For example, if a key item is procured from a supplier and it is crucial to the project schedule, the contractor will correctly impose liquidated damages in the purchase order with the vendor to cover the contingency of delay.
 However, where the process may break down is the level of damages potentially levied against the vendor under the PO agreement compared to the contractor’s exposure of LD’s under the main contract.
 Where a major equipment vendor may well accept say for example $3,000 per day in LD’s for being late with its delivery, the contractor may be facing $25,000 per day under the main contract.
 It is unlikely that the vendor would accept LD’s to match the main contractor’s exposure, thus the contractor is placed at considerable risk in this regard.
 One way to attempt to avoid such an occurrence is for the contractor to manage the vendor supply on a critical day by day basis, perhaps having a contingency plan in place in the event a delay occurs.
 Another means of mitigation is to provide third party insurance to cover any such contractual gaps.
 No matter what occurs, communication with both the vendor and the owner is vital to facilitate a possible “work around” and alternatives.
 If the owner is part of the process through open communication, the opportunity to avoid LD’s and end up in a dispute can be marginalized.